 MODERN WESTERN WORLD, II: Revolutions

-THE AMERICAN REVOLUTION -- The Western Tradition, 37: The American Revolution and 38: The American Republic; Tea, Taxes, and the American Revolution (Crash Course World History) [12 minutes]; Enlightenment and Revolution, 1550-1789, 4: The American Revolution, pages 640-45 (McDougal Littell); and Atlantic World and American Revolution (McGraw-Hill: Interactive Map Quiz).
-Optional: The American Revolution (McGraw-Hill Interactive Map); LecturePoint: U.S. History, 6: Toward Revolution and Independence (1750-1783) and 7: Origins of the Constitution (Cengage); Triangular Trade Routes (Houghton Mifflin); Liberty!
-The American Revolution (PBS); A Biography of America, 4: The Coming of Independence and 5: A New System of Government (Annenberg Media); Learn about the American Revolution Map traces the major campaigns in shorter [5 minutes] and longer versions [8 minutes] (Life Videopedia); The American Revolution, 1775-1781 (McGraw-Hill: Interactive Maps); The American Revolution (Mapping History); and The Seven Years' War, 1756-1763 and The American Revolution: nine maps (Norton iMaps).
+REVOLUTION -- The Western Tradition, 37: The American Revolution and 38: The American Republic; Christianity as a World Religion: 1763-1803 (U of Edinburgh); and Atlantic World and American Revolution (McGraw-Hill: Interactive Map Quiz).
+Optional: Tea, Taxes, and the American Revolution and Who Won the American Revolution?
+(Crash Course US History) [13 minutes each]; Causes of the American Revolution, The Road to Revolution (1700-1774), The American Revolution (1775-1783), Effects of the American Revolution, and The Making of a New Nation (1776-1800) (Education Portal); The American Revolution (McGraw-Hill Interactive Map); LecturePoint: U.S. History, 6: Toward Revolution and Independence (1750-1783) and 7: Origins of the Constitution (Cengage); Triangular Trade Routes (Houghton Mifflin); Liberty!
+The American Revolution (PBS); A Biography of America, 4: The Coming of Independence and 5: A New System of Government (Annenberg Media); Learn about the American Revolution Map traces the major campaigns in shorter [5 minutes] and longer versions [8 minutes] (Life Videopedia); The American Revolution, 1775-1781 (McGraw-Hill: Interactive Maps); Revolutionary War Animated Maps (History Animated); The American Revolution (Mapping History); and The American Revolution (Norton iMaps).

 Declaration of Independence (1776) -- Interactive John Trumbull's Declaration of Independence (McGraw-Hill: In-Motion Animations).
-Optional: Declaring Independence: Drafting the Documents (Library of Congress) and Trumbull (Architect of the Capital: Exploring Capital Hill).
+Optional: The Declaration of Independence: Text, Signers and Legacy (Education Portal); Declaring Independence: Drafting the Documents (Library of Congress); and Trumbull (Architect of the Capital: Exploring Capital Hill).

 Constitution (1789) -- The Ratification of the Constitution, 1787-1790 (McGraw-Hill: In-Motion Animations).
-Optional: Constitutionalism (Mapping History); Creating the United States (Library of Congress); Ratification of the Constitution (Norton iMaps); and Checks and Balances (Prentice-Hall).
+Optional: The Constitution, the Articles, and Federalism (Crash Course US History) [13 minutes]; The US Constitution: Preamble, Articles and Amendments and The Bill of Rights: The Constitution's First 10 Amendments (Education Portal); Constitutionalism (Mapping History); Creating the United States (Library of Congress); Ratification of the Constitution (Norton iMaps); and Checks and Balances (Prentice-Hall).